denten-books/plain-text/4-format.md

 1914.
 The metaphor dies when we begin recognizing it without apprehension [@shklovsky_voskreshenie_1914].

-"familiar with fabrication" "alienated objects" [@hegel_aesthetics:_1975, 261]. "things not dead or killed by custom" "his own production"

 Lakoff famously took exception with the idea "dead metaphor," arguing that even those metaphors that are thoroughly habituated still play a vital part in structuring everyday experience.
 He gives the example of the sentence: *He